Bhargav090/Bhargav090/README.md

 - ⚙️ My Personal Porfolio --> [My Portfolio](https://bhargav090.github.io/My_Portfolio/)

-- ⚙️ Developeed a website to share interesting facts and world news to users --> [DevoGlobe](https://devoglobe.netlify.app/)
+- ⚙️ Developed a website to share interesting facts and world news to users --> [DevoGlobe](https://devoglobe.netlify.app/)

 - ⚙️Developed a photography website to showcase my photography skills there you will have the beautiful clicks of nature and some rare pics --> [Photography Page](https://natureview2.netlify.app/)